Identification & Species

 Here’s how the caste system functions:

-1. Workers (90-98% of the colony) handle most daily tasks, including feeding, grooming, and caring for young.
+1. Workers (90 to 98% of the colony) handle most daily tasks, including feeding, grooming, and caring for young.

-2. Soldiers (2-4%) protect the colony from threats, serving as the dedicated defense force.
+2. Soldiers (2 to 4%) protect the colony from threats, serving as the dedicated defense force.

 3. Reproductive alates develop wings and leave annually to establish new colonies.